freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_SSL_CIPHER_LIST.md

 **SHA1+DES**, **TLSv1** and **DEFAULT**.
 The default list is normally set when you compile OpenSSL.

-For WolfSSL, valid examples of cipher lists include **ECDHE-RSA-RC4-SHA**, **AES256-SHA:AES256-SHA256**, etc.
+For wolfSSL, valid examples of cipher lists include **ECDHE-RSA-RC4-SHA**, **AES256-SHA:AES256-SHA256**, etc.

 For mbedTLS and BearSSL, valid examples of cipher lists include